tonethar/IGME-330-Master/notes/ES-6-module-pattern-2195.md

 [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) is used to import *bindings* (to functions, objects or primitive values) which are exported by another module.

+### II-B. Important Restrictions

+ES6 modules have 2 restrictions:
+- as of Spring 2020, they are supported only by recent versions of all major browsers - see this compatibility chart: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Browser_compatibility)
+- they need be hosted on a web server to function, and thus won't work if opened from the desktop of your computer.
+How can you deal with this restriction?
+  - Most IDEs have a "Live Preview" mode that launches a web server.
+Figure out how to get than working for your preferred tool
+  - Put all of your files on banjo and test them from there (kinda a pain to do all the time)
+  - Use python and `SimpleHTTPServer` module to launch a web server locally - installation and usage instructions are here (the lab machines already have Python installed) -->  https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server
+  - If you are familair with node and npm, check out the `http-server` module (but be sure to turn off caching with `http-server -c-1`) --> https://www.npmjs.com/package/http-server

 <hr>

 ### II-B. A working example
-ES6 modules have 2 restrictions:
-- they need be hosted on a web server to function (or use the Live Preview mode of Brackets, etc)
-- as of Fall 2019, they are supported by recent versions of all major browsers - see this compatibility chart: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Browser_compatibility)

 Here is our first module - we are exporting (i.e. making public and visible) the `addTextToBody()` function, but not the `myPrivateFunction()` function.

 **js/utilities.js**